What Are the Signs and Symptoms of ET?

 Why Is It Important to Track ET Symptoms?

 Because ET is a progressive condition, it has the potential to change over time.
 That means that some of the signs and symptoms may change as well.
-This is why it’s important to take an active role in monitoring your condition over time by tracking your ET on a regular basis.
+This is why it’s important to take an active role in monitoring your condition over time by tracking your ET on a regular basis—and by sharing any and all symptom changes with your Healthcare Professional.
+Remember, by speaking up and spelling out the impact of your ET symptoms at every visit, you can become an empowered advocate for your own care.

 Careful symptom tracking provides a number of valuable insights.
 Not only does it help identify trends within your health, but it can also help you and your Healthcare Professional better understand how to manage and adjust your care over time.